Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Excerpts from the 2016 Republican Party Platform.md

 We affirm the Constitution's fundamental principles: limited government, separation of powers, individual liberty, and the rule of law....

 We continue to encourage equality for all citizens and access to the American Dream.
 Merit and hard work should determine advancement in our society, so we reject unfair preferences, quotas, and set-asides as forms of discrimination.
-Our ranks include Americans from every faith and tradition, and we respect the right of each American to follow his or her deeply held beliefs...
+Our ranks include [[America|Americans]] from every faith and tradition, and we respect the right of each American to follow his or her deeply held beliefs...

 In a free society, the primary role of government is to protect the God-given, inalienable rights of its citizens.
 These constitutional rights are no negotiable for any American.
 We affirm that all legislation, regulation, and official action must conform to the Constitution's original meaning as understood at the time the language was adopted....